YIZHE12/ML_DeepCT/README.md

 the underlying algorithm.
 This correction of image and projection data is repeated until a condition predefined by the algorithm is satisfied and the final image is generated.

-Astra is a CUDA based GPU toolkit for X-ray CT image reconsturction using algebraic reconstruction techniques.
+Compared to the traditional filtered back projection, iteratvie CT reconstruction can recover the signal from much more nosiy data.
+Therefore, we can dramatically reduce the exposure time for each CT projection (angle) and/or the total number of projections (angles, leading to less patient radiation exposure or higher time resolution for dynamic CT.

-[In this example](Image_reconstruction/Astra), I show how to combine Astra with novel resampling method to increase the time resolution of CT by 8-fold.
+Combining with a smart sampling scheme in [my paper](https://www.spiedigitallibrary.org/conference-proceedings-of-spie/10391/103910M/Micro-CT-in-situ-study-of-carbonate-rock-microstructural-evolution/10.1117/12.2273877.full?SSO=1), I show that with iterative reconstruction method, it is possible to increase the time resolution of CT by 8-fold.

 <img src=Image_reconstruction/Astra/example.png height = 300>
-Astra tool box (https://www.astra-toolbox.com) is developed and maintained by  iMinds-Vision Lab, University of Antwerp http://visielab.uantwerpen.be/ and 2014-2016, CWI, Amsterdam

 __
 ### Deep learning method